 One of my resolutions in 2015 was to participate in more short story contests.
 I started out strong, but I have to admit I fell well short of my goal.
 I guess I was too focused on the final re-writes and edits of my novel.
 But I am now back in early draft mode.
 Anything can happen.
 Let the creative juices flow!
 I opened the box.

-Inside there were Popsicle type sticks with random sentences on them.
-The instructions say to pick up one labelled FS for First Sentence, then another one labelled NS for Non Sequitur and finally one labelled LS for Last Straw.
+Inside there were Popsicle-type sticks with random sentences on them.
+The instructions say to pick up one labeled FS for First Sentence, then another one labeled NS for Non-Sequitur and finally one labeled LS for Last Straw.
 Last Straws are only sentence fragments.

 For example, I picked up the following:

 - FS: I had this system for getting exactly what I wanted out of people.

 - NS: They were all the same, I decided.

 - LS: the time Leslie called me a leech.